Visual Studio Code

 Tip

-You can move the VS Code installation anywhere in your home directory.
-Your environment and extensions are stored in the ~/.vscode folder, so the location of the runtime files does not matter
+You can move the VS Code installation folder anywhere in your home directory.
+Because your environment and extensions

 Remote connection from your workstation#

 This is the more advanced of the two options for VS Code, and it requires additional configuration on your workstation.
-It provides direct access to a compute node from a VS Code session running on your computer.
+However, this method provides direct access to a compute node from a VS Code session running on your computer.

 Initial setup#